portalsoup/DriverPages/README.md

         }

         /**
          * Perform a search on the reddit front page.
+The stored value in the state with the key "reddit.search" is used.
          *
          * @return A page object that maps the reddit search page.
          */